Fanny Stollár

 Fanny Stollár (born 12 November 1998) is a Hungarian tennis player.

-She reached her best doubles ranking of No. 25 in the WTA rankings on 13 October 2025.
-Stollár has won five doubles titles on the WTA Tour and four doubles titles on the WTA Challenger Tour, along with two singles and 15 doubles titles on the ITF Women's Circuit.
-On 19 November 2018, she peaked at No. 114 in singles.
+She reached her best doubles ranking of No. 25 on 13 October 2025.
+Stollár has won five doubles titles on the WTA Tour and four on the WTA Challenger Tour, along with two singles and 15 doubles titles on the ITF Women's Circuit.
+On 19 November 2018, she peaked at No. 114 in the WTA singles rankings.

 Playing for Hungary Fed Cup team, Stollár has a win–loss record of 11–2 (as of June 2025).

 Career

 2015: Junior Wimbledon doubles champion

 In 2015, Stollár won the Wimbledon girls' doubles title, partnering Dalma Gálfi.

 2017-2020: First WTA title and major debut in doubles

 Stollár defeated sixth seed Johanna Konta in straight sets in the second round of the WTA Tour event at the 2018 Charleston Open, before losing to eventual champion Kiki Bertens.
 Stollar had played two singles qualifying matches and beaten Francesca Di Lorenzo in the first round.

 Her biggest doubles title, thus far, came at the 2018 Hungarian Ladies Open, where together with Spanish player Georgina García Pérez defeated Kirsten Flipkens and Johanna Larsson in three sets.